uwdata/mosaic-framework-example/docs/index.md

 const vg = vgplot(vg => [ vg.loadParquet("weather", url(weather)) ]);
 ```

-This site shares examples of integrating Mosaic and DuckDB data loaders into Observable Framework.
+This site shares examples of integrating Mosaic and DuckDB into Observable Framework.
+The examples demonstrate:

+- Visualization and real-time interaction with massive data sets
+- Using Mosaic and DuckDB-WASM within Framework pages
+- Using DuckDB in a data loader and in GitHub Actions

 All source markup and code is available at <https://github.com/uwdata/mosaic-framework-example>.

 [Mosaic](https://uwdata.github.io/mosaic) is a system for linking data visualizations, tables, and input widgets, all leveraging a database ([DuckDB](https://duckdb.org/)) for scalable processing.
 With Mosaic, you can interactively visualize and explore millions and even billions of data points.